 Best time to visit Shirdi:

 The ideal time to visit Shirdi is from January to March.
-It is usually crowded with pilgrims between September to November, due to the occurrence of various Hindu festivals of India including Sai Baba's death anniversary, Dusshera and Guru Poornima.
-Let us take a look at various seasons round the year to help you plan your trip better.
+It is usually crowded with pilgrims between September and November due to various Hindu festivals of India, including Sai Baba's death anniversary, Dussehra and Guru Poornima.
+Let us take a look at various seasons all year round to help you plan your trip better.

 How to reach Shirdi: